CyberSource/cybersource-flex-samples-dotnet/README.md

 # CyberSource Flex Samples (.NET)

-This repository provides simple examples demonstrating usage of the CyberSource Flex SDK using either a headless JavaScript call (jsp-flexjs) or a fully customizable hosted field/microform which is incorporated into your checkout page.
+This repository provides simple examples demonstrating usage of the CyberSource Flex SDK using either a headless JavaScript call (flex-js-sample) or a fully customizable hosted field/microform which is incorporated into your checkout page (flex-microform-sample).
 For more details on Secure Acceptance Flex visit our Developer Guide at https://developer.cybersource.com/api/developer-guides/dita-flex/SAFlexibleToken.html

 ## Usage

 1. Clone or download this repository.
+2. Open the solution cybersource-flex-samples-dotnet.sln in Visual Studio
-2. Update webapp/WEB-INF/credentials.properties with your [CyberSource sandbox credentials](https://ebc2test.cybersource.com).
+3. Update the Configuration class in HomeController.cs with your [CyberSource sandbox credentials](https://ebc2test.cybersource.com).
-3. Run ```mvn package``` in the sample you want to try (jsp-microform or jsp-flexjs).
-4. Copy the output WAR file to your web server directory.
+4. Choose either the flex-js-sample or flex-microform-sample as your startup project
+4. Run the Program (F5)

 ## Requirements
-* Java 1.8 or later
-* Tomcat web server

-**_NOTE: While this sample currently requires Java, we are planning to release samples in other languages/stacks over the coming months_**
+* Visual Studio 2017

+**_NOTE: We also have samples for Flex available in Java, PHP & Node.js _**

 ## API Reference
 While these examples use the JavaScript libraries which we recommend as the most convenient option, you can try out the APIs behind the JavaScript SDKs by visiting our API Reference at https://developer.cybersource.com/api/reference/api-reference.html